The Connected Presence PRACTICE

 Connection feels more natural.

-As adults, we begin to reclaim our natural way of being with greater embodied awareness and presence.
+As adults, we begin to reclaim our natural way of being with greater ease, to notice joyful moments and to participate in our unfolding lives more fully.